 According to the Consumer Financial Protection Bureau, if you’re asked to send money by wire transfer, courier, prepaid gift card or any complicated scheme, you’re likely at risk.

 Another clear warning sign is a request for access to your bank account, credit card or any other financial account.
-And if you’re selling something online, Pritchard urges caution in accepting any payment form other than cash.

 The more time you have to research a sketchy investment offer or consider a fraudulent request, the less likely you are to fall victim to a scam.
 Many fraudsters use pressure or even threats to get you to make a quick decision.